huw-morris-lab/snp-array-QC/README.md

 This does PCA using pruned SNP list.
 Only merging with CEU individuals

-HapMap SNP list is available in /data/kronos/NGS_Reference/HapMap_Reference/.
+HapMap SNP list and binary files are available in /data/kronos/NGS_Reference/HapMap_Reference/.

 I made a copy of these files in my local directory